instantiator/blog-source/blog-site/content/post/flipper-zero-app-tutorial-01.md

 This part of the tutorial series would not have been possible without the help and support of various people in the Flipper Zero community.
 Many thanks to:

-* Derek Jamison for his [plugin tutorials](https://github.com/jamisonderek/flipper-zero-tutorials),
+* Derek Jamison for his [plugin tutorials](https://github.com/jamisonderek/flipper-zero-tutorials), and accompanying [wiki](https://github.com/jamisonderek/flipper-zero-tutorials/wiki)
 * FlipperZero folks for the [ufbt](https://github.com/flipperdevices/flipperzero-ufbt) tool, and
 * [Aleksey Korolev](https://github.com/playmean) for the [flipc.org](https://flipc.org/) Flipper app catalogue.